loopbackio/loopback.io/pages/en/lb3/BelongsTo-relations.md

   ...
 ```

-Alternatively, you can define a "belongsTo" relation in code, though in general this is not recommended:
+Alternatively, you can define a `belongsTo` relation in code, though in general this is not recommended:

 {% include code-caption.html content="common/models/order.js" %}
 ```javascript